pluginsdotdev/generator-pluginsdotdev-react-plugin/generators/app/templates/README.md

 # Plugin guidelines

 You can write your plugin however you'd like so long as you adhere to the following interface:
- - `npm install && npm run build` must produce a dist/index.js file of es5 javascript and must place any referenced static assets in dist/assets.
+ - `npm ci && npm run build` must produce a dist/index.js file of es5 javascript and must place any referenced static assets in dist/assets.
 These commands should not connect to any sites other than standard package repositories (e.g. npmjs.com, maven.org, clojars.org, etc).
  - dist/index.js should declare a single window variable, `window.pluginFactory`.
  - `window.pluginFactory` must be a function that returns a component and conforms to the PluginFactory type of @pluginsdotdev/react-plugin (`(pluginConfig) => Component`).
  - All domains your code connects to must be allowed in plugin.yml.
 In production, running on the host, your code will fail to connect to any domain not in this allowed list.